Grey-crowned palm-tanager: Breeding

-The grey-crowned tanager's breeding season is from May to July.
+The grey-crowned palm-tanager's breeding season is from May to July.
 It builds a cup nest of twigs up to about 9 m above ground.
 The clutch size is two to four eggs.
 After young fledge, the family stays together for several months.
 Nothing else is known about its breeding biology.

 Vocalization

-As of late 2022 xeno-canto had no recordings of grey-crowned tanager vocalizations and the Cornell Lab of Ornithology's Macaulay Library had very few.
+As of late 2022 xeno-canto had no recordings of grey-crowned palm-tanager vocalizations and the Cornell Lab of Ornithology's Macaulay Library had very few.
 It has "an extended melodic song" and a "peee-u" call.

 Status

-The IUCN has assessed the grey-crowned tanager as Near Threatened.
+The IUCN has assessed the grey-crowned palm-tanager as Near Threatened.
 It has a limited range and an unknown population size that is believed to be decreasing.
 Deforestation in the Dominican Republic and especially Haiti has been severe and is continuing.
-However, the tanager is common in areas of remaining habitat.
+However, the palm-tanager is common in areas of remaining habitat.
 "The small amount of forest left on Hispaniola is under constant pressure [but the species'] generalist habits likely buffer it to some extent from the effects of deforestation".